 Becoming a manager for the first time is challenging enough on its own.
 And adding crisis or hardship into the mix can put new managers to the test.
-This is why HR leaders must provide new managers with the training, resources, and support necessary to guide their teams through difficult situations.
+HR leaders must provide new managers with the training, resources, and support necessary to guide their teams through difficult situations.

-In addition to being a key resource for their direct reports, managers serve as representatives of the larger company culture, and they should be equipped to amplify it in their daily interactions.
-Employees look to managers to model how they should be responding to different situations.
-So in order to develop an intentional company culture, people leaders must ensure that new managers receive the tools and training needed to lead thoughtfully.
+In addition to being a key resource for their direct reports, managers represent the larger company culture.
+They should be equipped to amplify it in their daily interactions.
+Employees look to managers to model how to respond to different situations.
+So to develop an intentional company culture, people leaders must ensure that new managers receive the tools and training needed to lead thoughtfully.

-Given the current climate, we’ve decided to compile a list of ways to ensure first-time managers are equipped with the tools to navigate a crisis.
+Given the current climate, we’ve compiled a list of ways to ensure first-time managers are equipped with the tools to navigate a crisis.

 What it means to be a new manager

-It’s a major shift to go from being an individual contributor to a manager.
-Where they were once focused on the day-to-day tasks, they’re suddenly responsible for the big picture and the wellbeing of the team, while often still having individual contributor responsibilities.
-New managers naturally face many “first-time” situations, such as handling performance management, personnel issues, goal setting, feedback, and team accountability.
+It’s a significant shift going from being an individual contributor to a manager.
+Where individuals were once focused on the day-to-day tasks, they’re suddenly responsible for the big picture and the wellbeing of the team, while often still having individual contributor responsibilities.
+New managers naturally face many “first-time” situations, such as handling performance reviews for the first time, personnel issues, goal setting, feedback, and team accountability.

-With so many responsibilities, new managers might experience imposter syndrome - the feeling that they’re not qualified for the role they’re in.
-Whether or not you have a formal training program in place, it’s important to destigmatize asking for help.
-Make sure first-time managers have access to mentors and resources that they feel comfortable leaning on as they learn the ropes.
+With so many responsibilities, new managers might experience imposter syndrome - the feeling that they’re not qualified for their role.
+Whether or not you have a formal manager training program, it’s essential to destigmatize asking for help.
+Ensure first-time managers have access to mentors and resources they feel comfortable leaning on as they learn the ropes.

 How to support new managers as they manage through a crisis